 - Prizes will be determined solely by the FFE team.

 - If your entry is awarded a prize, you agree to grant FFE the right to use your submission henceforth, in both print and digital form, in whole or in part, for the purpose of promoting FFE and its works.
 You retain copyright to your submission and may use it in any other way you choose.
 FFE claims no rights to submissions that are not awarded.

 - include at least one illustration for each of the two versions of The Challenge From Beyond (science fiction and fantasy)

 - fit with the overall narrative of The Challenge From Beyond

 - portray one or more scenes, characters or concepts from each story in compelling, meaningful, exciting and/or evocative ways; submissions will be judged on how the illustrations enhance the text, not on quantity

 - capture the style and sensibility of science fiction of the 1930s

 - show originality, coherence and strong expressive force

-- Prizes will be announced on August 31, 2021 on this page.
+- Prizes will be announced on September 10, 2021 at the Windy City Pulp and Paper Convention, and on this page.
 Winners will also be contacted by email.

 Please contact us at email@example.com with any questions.